-\Extended Academic Year
+Extended Academic Year

-Generic mo dules: Common to all divisions of Health care Science eme modules: Life Sciences; Physical Sciences (Clinical Engineering OR Medical Physics) al Sciences (Cardiovascular, Respiratory and Sleep Sciences OR Neurosensory Sciences) Specialist nodules: Specific to a Health care Science specialism
+Gene ric modules: Common to all divisions of Health care Science Divisi Physi on-theme modules: Life Sciences; Physical Sciences (Clinical Engineering OR Medical Physics) ological Sciences (Cardiovascular, Respiratory and Sleep Sciences OR Neurosensory Sciences) Speci alist modules: Specific to a Health care Science specialism

-&lt;sup>5 Although at the current time there is no PTP in Clinical Bioinformatics.
+5 Although at the current time there is no PTP in Clinical Bioinformatics.

-- 8. Once employed as a HCSP a range of career development options will be available, including structured in-post programmes of continuous personal and professional development (CPPD), provided through Accredited Scientific Practice programmes. - 9.
-PTP degrees can be delivered either as an on-site academic programme with clinical placements, or through an apprenticeship, in which the learner is employed whilst the degree is undertaken.
-HEIs offering the degree apprenticeship must join the Skills Funding Agency's (SFA) Register of Apprenticeship Training Providers (RoATP). - 10.
-HEIs can choose to deliver the degree apprenticeship inclusive of the mandatory end-point synoptic assessment (EPA) through an "integrated" degree, or may choose to only deliver the academic component of the apprenticeship and without including the EPA in its assessment programme a "non-integrated" degree.
-Where employers choose the non-integrated degree for an apprentice, they will be required to ensure that the apprentice undertakes the EPA once the degree is obtained through an appropriately accredited Assessment Organisation (AO) that is on the SFA Register of Apprenticeship Assessment Organisations (RoAAO), in order that the apprenticeship is completed.
-Whichever options are chosen, the PTP will develop the technical, scientific, interpersonal and behavioural skills and knowledge of learners so that they can operate effectively in HCS as a HCSP.
+- 8. Once employed as a HCSP a range of career development options will be available, including structured in-post programmes of continuous personal and professional development (CPPD), provided through Accredited Scientific Practice programmes.6 - 9.
+PTP degrees can be delivered either as an on-site academic programme with clinical placements, or through an apprenticeship7, in which the learner is employed whilst the degree is undertaken.
+HEIs offering the degree apprenticeship must join the Skills Funding Agency's (SFA) Register of Apprenticeship Training Providers (RoATP)8. - 10.
+HEIs can choose to deliver the degree apprenticeship inclusive of the mandatory end-point synoptic assessment (EPA)9 through an "integrated" degree, or may choose to only deliver the academic component of the apprenticeship and without including the EPA in its assessment programme a "non-integrated" degree.
+Where employers choose the non-integrated degree for an apprentice, they will be required to ensure that the apprentice undertakes the EPA once the degree is obtained through an appropriately accredited Assessment Organisation (AO) that is on the SFA Register of Apprenticeship Assessment Organisations (RoAAO), in order that the apprenticeship is completed.10 Whichever options are chosen, the PTP will develop the technical, scientific, interpersonal and behavioural skills and knowledge of learners so that they can operate effectively in HCS as a HCSP.